ni/measurement-plugin-integration-example-python/README.md

 python-sequencer /path/to/sequence/directory
 ```

-- **/path/to/sequence/directory** (mandatory): The path to the directory where the generated clients and sequence files will be stored.
+- **/path/to/sequence/directory**: The path to the directory where the generated clients and sequence files will be stored.
 Ensure that the directory exists and has write permissions.

 ### Step 3: Creating clients